-The circular economy adopts this natural method by considering our waste as the source for new production.
+The circular economy adopts this natural method by considering our waste as the source of new production.
 By reusing and recycling materials that are already in circulation, landfill and virgin materials are reduced.
 This method has the potential to reduce 45% of global emissions, and the economic opportunity in Australia across the built environment, mobility, community and industrial sectors is estimated to be $1,860 Billion over 20 years to 2040 (ACE Hub).

 Why do we like Sims?

-Sims is committed to becoming carbon neutral by 2042 and aims to reach net-zero by 2050.
-With 104 years of recycling experience, Sims has diverted a large amount of waste from landfills, and in 2021 alone repurposed 2.1M cloud infrastructure units and recycled 8.6M tonnes of secondary metals.
+Sims is committed to becoming carbon neutral by 2042 and aims to reach net zero by 2050.
+With 104 years of recycling experience, Sims has diverted a large amount of waste from landfills and, in 2021 alone, repurposed 2.1M cloud infrastructure units and recycled 8.6M tonnes of secondary metals.
 Sims annually processed and marketed 660,000 tonnes of municipal curbside material since their expansion into curbside recycling in 2002 and has reduced more than 45M tonnes of carbon emissions in the last 25 years.

 Their work has helped businesses become more resource-efficient, reduced the use of natural resources, contributed to climate change mitigation, and reduced waste that was once destined for landfills.
 It’s these actions that make Sims a world leader in the circular economy.